ahtisham73/ahtisham73/README.md

 <h1 align="center"> 👋 Hi, I'm Muhammad Ahtisham </h1>

-- 📖 I'm a Electrical Engineering Student at National University of Science and Technology (NUST) ,Pakistan.
+- 📖 I'm an Electrical Engineering Student at the National University of Science and Technology (NUST), Pakistan.

-- ⚡ Passionate about employing reinforcement learning to communication and robotics and using ML for advancement in embedded systems , I.O.T and Renewable Energy systems.ヾ(≧ ▽ ≦)ゝ
+- ⚡ Passionate about building intelligent systems specifically with Applied AI in the subfield of smart systems, edgeAI robotics and autonomous vehicles.ヾ(≧ ▽ ≦)ゝ

 - ✨ Leveraging my research and expertise, I am dedicated to fostering innovation and enhancing global connectivity (●'◡'●)